Investigating the Histogram Loss in Regression: Introduction

-A shorter version of this paper by \cite{imani2018improving} proposed a family of loss functions called the Histogram Loss (HL).
-In short, a model trained with HL outputs the \textit{prediction distribution}, a histogram parameterized by a softmax function.
-Each scalar target in the training data is converted to a \textit{target distribution} and the model aims to match the histogram to the target distribution by reducing the cross-entropy between the two.
-The process is shown in Figure \ref{fig:hl_vis}. \cite{imani2018improving} showed the feasibility of HL on four regression datasets and provided a bound on the norm of the loss as well as a small-scale empirical study towards understanding why HL can outperform the squared error loss.
+A shorter version of this paper by \cite{imani2018improving} proposed a family of loss functions called the \emph{histogram loss} (HL).
+In short, a model trained with HL outputs a \textit{prediction distribution}, a histogram parameterized by a softmax function.
+Each scalar target in the training data is converted to a \textit{target distribution}, and the model aims to match the histogram to the target distribution by reducing the cross-entropy between the two.
+The process is shown in Figure \ref{fig:hl_vis}.
+This loss was motivated by benefits found in distributional reinforcement learning (RL) but investigated in supervised learning to better understand the phenomenon. \cite{imani2018improving} motivated that HL might provide performance improvements because of better-behaved gradient norms and provided a small-scale empirical study towards understanding why HL can outperform the squared error loss.
+Recent work by~\cite{pmlr-v235-farebrother24a} has shown the utility of HL beyond supervised learning tasks.
+They showed that using HL for training the value function in RL resulted in a consistent performance improvement across many tasks and improved the scalability of deep RL methods with large networks.

-Our goal in this paper is to expand the theoretical understanding of this loss, delve deeper into the reasons behind the benefits of HL, and explore the viability of HL in larger-scale deep learning tasks and provide rules of thumb for its hyperparameters.
+In this paper, we expand the theoretical understanding of this loss, delve deeper empirically into the reasons behind the benefits of HL, explore the viability of HL in larger-scale deep learning tasks, and provide rules of thumb for its hyperparameters.
 We will also include the results by \cite{imani2018improving} for completeness.
-The following list summarizes the novel contributions.
+The following three paragraphs summarize the novel contributions.

+For theoretical motivation, \cite{imani2018improving} proved an upper bound on the local Lipschitz constant for HL, showing it is smaller than for $\ell_2$; it is known that a smaller Lipschitz constant improves generalization performance with stochastic gradient descent.
+This previous work also highlighted a connection to maximum entropy reinforcement learning, which can promote efficient search.
+In this work, we focus on characterizing the \emph{discretization bias} introduced by moving from the $\ell_2$ loss to HL.
+For a larger number of output bins, the bias is negligible, and it increases with a small number of bins.
+We bound the bias based on bin width and further show that, even with a small number of bins, bias can be made small by appropriately selecting a variance parameter.
+We also motivate HL as a surrogate objective by showing that minimizing HL reduces an upper bound on the squared difference between the predictions and the targets.